 Most varieties, such as white clover, are perennial, so you can count on it coming back even stronger as you leave it unchecked.
 It also self seeds and can pop up in sections of your landscape that have been clover free in the past.

 Clover Life Cycle

-After spending the winter in a dormant state, clover begins to green up and spread when soil temps approach 50 degrees.
+After spending the winter in a dormant state (except for southern states where it can stay green during the winter), clover begins to green up and spread when soil temps approach 50 degrees.
 White clover, which is one of the most popular lawn weeds, will flower from early spring- summer and spread aggressively if not controlled.
 Eventually the flowers turn to seeds and these seeds germinate in early fall.

 How to Kill Clover